kavenir/kavenir-tswd-portfolio/final-project-part-two.md

 ### Interview findings
+The interviews with Interviewee A and B were conducted virtually while Interviewee C was interviewed in person.
+During the interview, I gave interviewees 5 minutes to control of my storyboard/wireframe, where they could scroll through Shorthand as much as they needed within the alloted time.
+If they needed more time, I gave them a few more minutes and ask if they were ready to proceed with the questions.

 > Details of the findings from my interviews are shared and summarized below:

 | Questions               | Interviewee A                  | Interviewee B                  | Interviewee C                  |
 |-------------------------|--------------------------------|--------------------------------|--------------------------------|